svanderbleek/dai/README.md

 ## goal

 - decentralized append-only package store over ipfs
-- package resolution using called types
+- package resolution by name and type
 - no versions